 Freud attributed the Oedipus complex to children of about the ages three to five.
 He said the stage usually ended when the child identified with the parent of the same sex and repressed its sexual instincts.
 If previous relationships with the parents were relatively loving and nontraumatic, and if parental attitudes were neither excessively prohibitive nor excessively stimulating, the stage is passed through harmoniously.
 In the presence of trauma, however, there occurs an “infantile neurosis” that is an important forerunner of similar reactions during the child’s adult life.
 The superego, the moral factor that dominates the conscious adult mind, also has its origin in the process of overcoming the Oedipus complex.
 Freud considered the reactions against the Oedipus complex the most important social achievements of the human mind.

 What does the phenomenon of young male adults of wishing to be with older women?
-I would imagine that a 30 year old male might want to date a 25 year old who is attractive and could become a lasting partner and produce children and start a family.
+I would imagine that a 30 year old male would look to date a 25 year old who is attractive and could become a lasting partner, produce children and start a family.
 I would surmise that these cougar-seeking young male adults have no interest in getting married or having children.
 I would expect that they have not been married, or if they were, they had no children and have no desire to reproduce.
 I can’t imagine this being a positive for our society.
-I could imagine this would be a good think in China or India – countries with overpopulation issues.
-But in the United States, I don’t see this as a good thing.
+I expect this would be a good thing in China or India – countries with overpopulation issues.
+But in the United States, I don’t envision this as positive.

-An article in the news in July of 2017 has the title, "As U.S. Birthrate Falls, is a Crisis Being Born?"
-The article states that the birth rate in the United States has been declining for many years and has now hit a historic low.
+The birth rate in the United States has been declining for many years and has now hit a historic low.
+The birth rate declined for the sixth straight year in 2020, despite the pandemic and ample opportunity to conjugate with one’s partner.
 There is no consensus what this portends for our nation.
 A low birthrate would mean that as an aging workforce retires there would be a shortage of new workers and the impact on tax revenue could be significant.